dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    hypocritical expedients in politics, that whether it succeeded or failed the event would be the same.

-   Had their motion (See Foner's footnote at the end of this letter.) [that of Ross and Morris] succeeded, it would have endangered the commerce of the Atlantic States and ruined their reputation there; and on the other hand the attempt to make a tool of the Western people was so badly concealed as to extinguish all credit with them.
+   Had their motion succeeded, it would have endangered the commerce of the Atlantic States and ruined their reputation there; and on the other hand the attempt to make a tool of the Western people was so badly concealed as to extinguish all credit with them.